Blair Suffredine

 Blair Suffredine is a Canadian politician.
-He served as a BC Liberal Member of the Legislative Assembly of British Columbia, representing the riding of Nelson-Creston from 2001 to 2005.
+He served as a BC Liberal Member of the Legislative Assembly of British Columbia, representing the riding of Nelson-Creston from 2001 until his defeat in the 2005 provincial election.

 On May 24, 2010, Suffredine was a passenger in a small plane that crashed in Kootenay Lake.
 He was unharmed.

 Suffredine was counsel for the defence in the 2017 trial of fundamentalist Mormon leader Winston Blackmore for polygamy.